All You Need To Know About First-Time Buyer Mortgages

 Tracker or Variable Rate Mortgages

-Tracker mortgages are usually linked to the Bank of England Bank Rate but they can also be pegged to other rates such as LIBOR.
+Tracker mortgages are usually linked to the Bank of England Bank Rate but they can also be pegged to other rates such as SONIA (Sterling Overnight Index Average).
 This means that if the rate they are tracking goes up or down, so too will your monthly mortgage payments.
 Trackers currently offer favourable rates but borrowers should be aware that interest rates can go up as well as down.
 Variable rate mortgages tend to be linked to the lender’s Standard Variable Rate so can go up or down at the lender’s discretion.

 Interest-Only Mortgages